ovh/docs/pages/storage_and_backup/object_storage/s3_performance_optimization/guide.en-gb.md

 ### Increase object sizes

 Objects are considered small if they are less than 1 MB in size.
 When it comes to large volumes of data (PB scale), the total number of objects quickly reaches billions or even trillions.
-Managing metadata administration on this scale and the number of I/O operations poses a major challenge: how to provide a quality service without losing information or compromising performance.
+Managing metadata administration on this scale and the number of I/O operations poses a major challenge: how to provide a quality service without losing information or compromising performance?

 When applicable, we recommend that you increase the object/part size as much as possible in order to reduce the number of objects.

+## Go further <a name="go-further"></a>

+If you need training or technical assistance to implement our solutions, contact your sales representative or click on [this link](https://www.ovhcloud.com/en-gb/professional-services/) to get a quote and ask our Professional Services experts for assisting you on your specific use case of your project.

 Join our community of users on <https://community.ovh.com/en/>.